-After the preset time is over or the separator is manually switched off, the sludge suspension supply is stopped and the rotor decelerates.
+After the preset time is over, the sludge suspension supply is automatically stopped and the rotor decelerates.
 At standstill, the residual water is drained.
 The separator is manually opened and the sludge insert is removed for sludge cleaning.
 The cleaned sludge insert is replaced inside the separator and the process is restarted.
 The PLC control system manages the timing and safety features of the separator.

 |Volume flow||50 l/min 3 m3/h||150 l/min 9 m3/h||200 l/min 120 m3/h|